tidwall/gjson/README.md

 - `@values`: Returns an array of values for an object.
 - `@tostr`: Converts json to a string.
 Wraps a json string.
 - `@fromstr`: Converts a string from json.
 Unwraps a json string.
+- `@group`: Groups arrays of objects.
+See e4fc67c.

 ### Modifier arguments